padresmurfa/cryoprison/README.md

 OnJailbreakReported | Invoked each time a jailbreak is detected, with the ID of the jailbreak.
 OnExceptionReported | Invoked each time an exception occurs, with an internal reason and the exception body

-## SampleApp

-The sample app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
-It references the Cryoprison library directly as an assembly.

 ## NugetTest

-The nuget test app is pretty much identical to the SampleApp in functionality, but references the Cryoprison library through the Nuget package.
-This is how consumers of the library should use the app.
+The nuget test app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
+It references the Cryoprison library directly as a nuget package.
+This is longer the preferred method of using Cryoprison.

 ## Library